INSTRUCTIONS FOR AUTHORS

 English-language Editing Services

-Please note, all services are paid for and arranged by the author, and the use of one of these services does not guarantee acceptance or preference for publication.
+Please note, that all services are paid for and arranged by the author, and the use of one of these services does not guarantee acceptance or preference for publication.

 Types of Articles